astronomer/astronomer/README.md

 ## License

 The code in this repo is licensed Apache 2.0 with Commons Clause, however it installs Astronomer components that have a commercial license, and requires a commercial subscription from Astronomer, Inc.

+## Optional schema validation

+The ./bin/values.schema.json file can be used to validate the helm values you are using work with the default airflow chart shipped with this repo.
+To use them move the file to from bin into the root of this directory and proceed with the helm lint, install, and upgrade commands as normal.